-A. Probationary Faculty:

-- 1. A recommendation for the nonreappointment of a faculty member during the probationary period must follow the regulations of the Board of Trustees.
-Recommendations for nonreappointment prior to a tenure decision shall be made by the DFSC/SFSC in consultation with the Dean and the Provost.
-The Chairperson/Director of the DFSC/SFSC shall communicate the recommendation of nonreappointment in writing to the faculty member, the Dean, and the Provost.
-Nonreappointment can also be the result of a negative tenure recommendation.
-Official notices of nonreappointment, whether issued prior to a tenure decision or as a result of a negative tenure decision, are issued from the Office of the Provost. - 2.
-Notice of termination shall be given not later than March 1 of the first academic year of service; or, if a one-year appointment terminates during an academic year, at least three months in advance of its termination; not later than February 1 of the second academic year of service; or, if the appointment terminates during an academic year, at least six months in advance of its termination; at least twelve months before the termination of an appointment after two or more years of service.
+- A. Probationary Faculty: - 1.
+Recommendations for non-reappointment prior to a tenure decision shall be made by the DFSC/SFSC in consultation with the Dean and the Provost.
+The Chairperson/Director of the DFSC/SFSC shall communicate the recommendation of non-reappointment in writing to the faculty member, the Dean, and the Provost.
+Non-reappointment can also be the result of a negative tenure recommendation.
+Official notices of non-reappointment, whether issued prior to a tenure decision or as a result of a negative tenure decision, are issued from the Office of the Provost. - a.
+Upon notice of non-reappointment other than a negative tenure recommendation, a probationary faculty member may request an oral statement of reasons for non-reappointment from the Chair/Director. - b.
+Following the oral statement of reasons for nonreappointment under a., a probationary faculty member may request a written statement of reasons for nonreappointment from the Chair/Director.
+The Chair/Director shall advise the probationary faculty member of the pros and cons of obtaining such a statement in writing.
+If the probationary faculty member still wishes a written statement, the Chair/Director shall provide the requested written statement. - c.
+Appeals of non-reappointment other than those following a negative tenure decision shall be governed by Article XIII.K. - d.
+Appeals of non-reappointment following a negative tenure recommendation shall follow the provision of Article XIII.G. - 2.
+Notice of termination shall be given not later than March 1 of the first academic year of service; or, if a one-year appointment terminates during an academic year, at least three months in advance of its termination; not later than February 1 of the second academic year of service; or, if the appointment terminates during an academic year, at least six months in advance of its termination; at least twelve months before termination of an appointment after two or more years of service.

-B. Tenured Faculty:

-- Dismissal of a tenured faculty member may be effected by the University for such adequate causes as lack of fitness to continue to perform in the faculty member's professional capacity as a teacher or researcher; failure to perform assigned duties in a manner consonant with professional standards; malfeasance; or demonstrable University financial exigency or program termination. - Procedures and standards for dismissal shall be according to University policies approved by the Academic Senate which should adhere to the principles set forth in the American Association of University Professors' documents (as of January 1, 1999) regarding principles of academic freedom and tenure and procedural standards in dismissal proceedings. - 3.
+- B. Tenured Faculty: - 1.
+Dismissal of a tenured faculty member may be effected by the University for such adequate causes as lack of fitness to continue to perform in the faculty member's professional capacity as a teacher or researcher; failure to perform assigned duties in a manner consonant with professional standards; malfeasance; or demonstrable University financial exigency or program termination. - 2.
+Procedures and standards for dismissal shall be according to University policies approved by the Academic Senate which should adhere to the principles set forth in the American Association of University Professors' documents (as of January 1, 1999) regarding principles of academic freedom and tenure and procedural standards in dismissal proceedings. - 3.
 The standard for dismissal of a tenured faculty member is that of adequate cause.
 The burden of proof shall be upon the institution.
 Negative performance-evaluation ratings shall not shift the burden of proof to the faculty member (to show cause why the faculty member should be retained).
 Evaluation records may be admissible but may be rebutted as to accuracy.